MaastrichtU-CDS/nlp-datau/README.md

 ## Run ##
 1. Navigate to the cloned or downloaded project using the terminal or cmd

+2. Create network (if it does not exists)

+        docker network create nlp-datau-network

 2. Start docker-compose

         docker-compose up